julia-vscode/TestItems.jl/README.md

 ## Overview

 This package provides the `@testitem` macro for the test runner feature in VS Code.
+Please look at https://github.com/julia-vscode/TestItemRunner.jl for the documentation for this package here.